nuvention-web/G-2018/README.md

+kytementorship.com

-Directions to download and run website:
+Directions to download and run React website locally:
 *Make sure yarn is installed*
   1) Clone repo
   2) navigate to repo in shell